 Plans are in place for Synthetix to integrate Layer 2 scaling solutions on the network by working with Optimistic Ethereum, an independent layer 2 technology provider.

-Synthetix has also launched Castor, an L2 platform, and has shown promising results since its integration in January 2021.
+Synthetix has also launched Castor, an L2 platform, showing promising results since its integration in January 2021.

 What Problems Does Synthetix Solve?

-As an example, an ordinary crypto investor who wants to purchase Tesla shares may not have any avenue to fulfill this.
-By using Synthetix’s platform, users can collateralize SNX tokens and receive sTSLA in return.
+For example, an ordinary crypto investor wanting to purchase Tesla shares may need an avenue to fulfil this.
+Using Synthetix’s platform, users can collateralise SNX tokens and receive sTSLA in return.

-Many crypto users across the globe have great difficulty in finding reputable and established platforms that give them the ability to trade real-world assets.
-By using Synthetix as a DeFi platform, any user across the globe who has an internet connection and SNX tokens in their crypto wallet can create synths.
+Many crypto users across the globe need help to find reputable and established platforms that give them the ability to trade real-world assets.
+Using Synthetix as a DeFi platform, any user who has an internet connection and SNX tokens in their crypto wallet can create synths.

 The synths copy the prices of real-world assets like Gold, Silver, Bitcoin, Ethereum, and Oil, amongst others.
-Crypto investors may also want to trade on Synthetix as there are no mandatory user requirements for investors to complete the KYC process to trade on the platform compared to traditional financial platforms that require all information from clients.
+Crypto investors may also want to trade on Synthetix as there are no mandatory user requirements for investors to complete the KYC process to trade on the platform, compared to traditional financial platforms that require all client information.

 Why Are Crypto Synthetic Assets Vital?

-There are massive implications for the traditional finance industry when considering the impact of cryptocurrency-collateralized synthetic currency models.
+There are massive implications for the traditional finance industry when considering the impact of cryptocurrency-collateralised synthetic currency models.

 Such models offer crypto investors the opportunity to trade with traditional assets and their derivatives while operating in the digital ecosystem.

-Coupled with decentralization, this open-access provides an avenue for a global community of investors that typically would not be able to access such assets.
-Before products like Synthetix arrived on the market, there were only a chosen few institutional investors that enjoyed access to global derivatives markets.
+Coupled with decentralisation, this open access provides an avenue for a global community of investors that typically would not be able to access such assets.
+Before products like Synthetix arrived on the market, only a few institutional investors enjoyed access to global derivatives markets.

-All this has changed as SNX crypto, amongst others, has access to these investment opportunities with no more than a smartphone that’s got an internet connection and some intermediate understanding of Synthetic assets.
+All this has changed as SNX crypto, amongst others, has access to these investment opportunities with no more than a smartphone, an internet connection, and some intermediate understanding of Synthetic assets.

-Synthetix appears to be benefiting from being a major contributor to the synthetic assets sphere.
-Considering the value of the global derivatives market, the protocol has immense potential and has shown promise in its endeavor to shift the perception of synthetic assets.
+Synthetix is benefiting from being a major contributor to the synthetic assets sphere.
+The protocol has immense potential and has shown promise in its endeavour to shift the perception of synthetic assets considering the value of the global derivatives market.

-While the platform is among the most complicated protocols in terms of DeFi, it has displayed great innovation.
+While the platform is among the most complicated protocols in DeFi, it has displayed great innovation.
 The future certainly appears bright as SNX crypto has opened up many opportunities for investors by bringing real-world assets onto accessible blockchains.
-Doing so has shown a genuine connection with the traditional finance industry coupled with DeFi.
+Doing so has shown a genuine connection with the traditional finance industry and DeFi.